-Performance of the contracted services shall be completed within a 60 day performance period.
+Performance of the contracted services shall be completed by February 10th, 2025.

 D.5 LIQUIDATED DAMAGES:

 Liquidated damages of \$100 per calendar day will apply to the Contract resulting from this Invitation To Bid for failure of the contractor to complete the work within the specified performance period.